art-inte/machine-learning-series/README.md

 * [Calculus Volume 1](https://openstax.org/details/books/calculus-volume-1)
 * [Introduction to Linear Algebra](https://math.mit.edu/~gs/linearalgebra/ila6/indexila6.html)

 The code (include video generation script) strives to be easy to understand and practical, it is placed in the directory marked with the chapter number.
-If you are interested, you can follow [my YouTube channel](https://www.youtube.com/channel/UCqMyNL7XHjD938WwkGUgqNg).
+There are many images and animations show how machine learning works.
+If you are interested, you can follow [my YouTube channel](https://www.youtube.com/channel/UCqMyNL7XHjD938WwkGUgqNg) to watch videos.